 Accessible care

-No patient with a documented CHG allergy should have to search the country for a single facility willing and able to treat them safely.
+No patient with a documented allergy should have to search the country for a single facility willing and able to treat them safely.

 Survivor-led.
 Evidence-bound.